JedWatson/sydjs-site/README.md

 ### Running SydJS

-Once you've set up your configuration, run `node web` to start the server.
+Once you've set up your configuration, run `node keystone` to start the server.

 By default, [Keystone](http://keystonejs.com) will connect to a new local MongoDB database on your localhost called `sydjs`, and create a new Admin user that you can use to log in with using the email address `admin@sydjs.com` and the password `admin`.